mtttmpl/YOURLS-Plugin--Share-Files/README.md

-YOURLS-Plugin--Share-Files
+YOURLS Plugin- Share-Files
 ==========================

-Upload and share files with YOURLS
+Upload and share files with YOURLS.
+Now you can share your files using shortlinks as well as URL's.

 Setup and Installation
 ----------------------------